 Special Needs Offer

-Eastrop’s Special Educational Needs and Disabilities Coordinator (SENDCo) is Miss James, our Deputy Head Teacher, who is responsible for co-coordinating the day to day provision of children with Special Educational Needs and Disabilities (SEND).
-Our link governor is Lina Hutton.
+Eastrop’s Special Educational Needs and Disabilities Coordinator (SENDCo) is Mrs. O'Sullivan, our Assistant Head Teacher, who is responsible for co-coordinating the day to day provision of children with Special Educational Needs and Disabilities (SEND).
+Our link governor is Kate Mackenzie.

 Eastrop's Special Needs Information Report